 High on Fire formed from the original split of legendary stoner doom outfit, Sleep.
 Matt Pike wanted to continue with a band in a similar fashion after the drama that ensued with trying to release an album as a single track; which London Records was not too keen on and it eventually (posthumously for the time) became Dopesmoker.
 Pike is the main man in the act accompanied for the most part by drummer Des Kensel and bassist Jeff Matz.

 High on Fire eventually established themselves as part of a new wave of American metal and the absolute live wire that was Relapse Records in the early 2000’s alongside bands like Mastodon, Converge, and Neurosis.
 They have been a very important band for 20 years and that seems to grow with each release.
-In honor of the release of their latest album Electric Messiah, here is a look at the albums that preceded it and how they rank.
+Here is our ranking of High On Fire’s discography.

 Being the lowest ranked High on Fire album is not a mark of disrespect to Surrounded By Thieves in any way, as a matter of fact “Hung, Drawn, and Quartered” was featured as part of a 7” split with Mastodon’s “March of the Fire Ants” and this was the first of three Relapse records releases that helped the band truly establish their foothold on metal to come for a long time.